The following kinds of projects may be funded by the Citizen Advocacy Trust.

 - Funding to keep a program open

-- Training initiatives that enhance coordinator practice and deepen their understanding of excellence in Citizen Advocacy practice
+- Training initiatives that enhance coordinator practice and deepen their understanding of excellence in Citizen Advocacy practice.
+The Trust will provide an annual grant of $1000 for this activity, subject to available funds.

-- Network meetings between coordinators to share and encourage ongoing training and development
+- Network meetings between coordinators to share and encourage ongoing training and development.
+The Trust will provide an annual grant of $1000 for this activity, subject to funds.

 Things the Trust would like to provide grants for are: